FAQ

 All eligible applicants will have the opportunity to hone their pitch and will receive feedback on their application from competition judges.

-Up to 30 Division Finalists will be assigned one or more mentors with relevant startup, business and/or industry experience.
+- One or more mentors with relevant startup, business and/or industry experience.
 Mentors will meet with their startup at least once to hone their pitch and business plan to prepare for the finalist rounds.

 + What does the mentorship phase entail?